 Bob Barber placed second in the state of Illinois cross-country championships in 1962 in an age when there was only one class of schools in the entire state.
 In the spring of '63 Barber was ranked 8th in the U.S. by Track and Field News for the high school boys three mile run in 15:15 (Jim Ryun was ranked #3 in 14:53).

 Bob entered UT in 1963 in Chuck Rohe's second recruiting class.
-Freshmen were not eligible in those days, but in Bob's four year class at UT they won 11 of the 12 SEC team championships in cross country, indoor and outdoor track (the one they didn't win, they didn't compete in due to a scheduling conflict with the NCAA Championships).
-Bob remembers, "One thing I was proud of was being Captain of the 1966 UT Cross Country Team; I was fourth that year at the SEC and we won the SEC Championship."
+In Bob's four years at UT he was a prominent member of 11 teams (cross country, indoor track, and outdoor track) that won SEC championships.
+Bob remembers, "One thing I was most proud of was being Captain of the 1966 UT Cross Country Team that won the SEC Championship."

 After graduation Barber served in the U.S. Army for two years.
 He was awarded the Bronze Star with "V" device and two Purple Hearts while serving as an infantryman in Vietnam.

 Most of Bob's professional career was as the Eastern Region Marketing and Sales Manager for Brunswick Billiards where he was responsible for a region of states from South Carolina to Maine.
 He was acknowledged for numerous sales milestones by Brunswick Corporation.
 Bob was unable to train properly or compete while working but after retiring at age 58 he went to the Sea Ray Relays, got inspired, lost 20 pounds, and began training for Masters' competitions.

 Some highlights of Barber's Master's running career include: